jazzlevit/A-tech-task-checkout-discounts/README.md

 - implement a flexible checkout system
   - buy-one-get-one-free offers
   - if you buy 3 or more same type products, the price should drop (minus 0.5 cents)
-  - implement example of buy one product, get discount for another product
+  - implement an example of buying one product, getting a discount for another product
-  - implement flexible architecture to apply any kind of discuount
+  - implement flexible architecture to apply any kind of discounts
 - code 100% covered by unit tests.

 ## Basic configuration